-Do not place yourself or others in danger by proceeding through a red traffic light, safety is the number one consideration.
+Do not place yourself or others in danger by proceeding through a traffic light junction, safety is the number one consideration.
 Be aware a camera at the location may record you jumping the light but may not accurately capture the circumstances in which you did it.
 The emergency services driver is trained to make "safe" progress and will be aware that you may not be able to assist.
 (In these circumstances their training would suggest switching off the warning equipment to "relieve the pressure").

+A good plan of what to do will assist you make positive decisions.
 On a wide road simply showing a left signal, moving left and slowing may suffice.
 If they don't come past stop.
 It may be they wish to speak to you.

-On a narrower road it will help to be mindful of traffic bollards, parked vehicles and other hazards when choosing where to stop.
+On a narrower road choosing where to stop, mindful of traffic bollards, parked vehicles and other hazards may help.

-If you are not able to assist then proceeding safely at the speed limit allows them to get to their intended location (unless they indicate otherwise: see above).
+If you are not able to assist safely then by keeping moving at the speed limit if it is safe you are allowing them to get to their intended location (unless they indicate otherwise see above).
 Be positive and do not panic.
 If they ask you to move somewhere specifically and it is safe, follow the instruction.